ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 The X9D(plus) can't change its Max Bauds settings, but it has been found to be finicky, causing unstable packet transfers, and constant Telemetry Lost/Recovered messages from OpenTX.
 One fix for this is the use of the OneBit firmware or EdgeTX.
 Click [here](../../hardware/x9d-troubleshooting.md) for more info.

 ![Baud Rate](https://fpvfrenzy.com/wp-content/uploads/2017/11/baud-rate.jpg)

+If your radio is on EdgeTX, you can use higher Baud Rates than initially available.
+Max Baud Rate currently supported is 5.25M (EdgeTX 2.6.0) but not every ExpressLRS modules will be able to run at such speeds.
+If you're experiencing Telemetry Lost/Recovered notification from your Radio, set the Baud Rate to a much lower setting.
+Higher Baud Rate means faster transfer of data between radio and module, and faster load times of the Lua Script.

 ## ADC Filter